sohail-c/project1/project1.md

 ### Group Decision: Incremental Development
 We decided on Incremental Development for this piece of software.
 The small team size and collaborative nature plays to the strengths of Incremental Development, as it allows for close coordination, frequent updatesm and future software evolution.
 The nature of this projects funding (relying on positive impact to secure further grants), implies the need to release a basic functional version, and update as needed, which Incremental Development allows for.
 Since the software aims to take on large-scale global challenges, upward scalability is a critical factor to consider.
 The Incremental Model supports this.

+### Alternate Decision: Agile
+Another option we discussed for this software was the Agile model.
+This is mainly due to it also supporting evolving requirements.
+We decided against it because we assumed there would be a reasonable amount of time in between versions to warrant the chronological stages of the Waterfall model within Incremental Development.